-Black smoke data is determined by measuring the staining to filters in conjunction with the 8-port bubbler apparatus.
-The equipment is maintained weekly with the results of filter reflectance forwarded to AEA Technology Plc on a monthly basis for input into the national database.
-Training of officers responsible for the equipment has been conducted along with accompanied visits to ensure weekly maintenance.
-Validation checks together with auditing of chemical preparation and analysis are carried out as part of internal quality assurance procedures.
+Black smoke data was determined by measuring the staining to filters in conjunction with the 8-port bubbler apparatus.
+The equipment was maintained weekly with the results of filter reflectance forwarded to AEA Technology Plc on a monthly basis for input into the national database.
+Training of officers responsible for the equipment was conducted along with accompanied visits to ensure weekly maintenance.
+Validation checks together with auditing of chemical preparation and analysis were carried out as part of internal quality assurance procedures.
 Procedures with the 'UK Smoke and SO2 Networks instruction manual' are followed as the QA/QC protocols.

-The black smoke monthly average and annual average for 2004 are shown in Table 10.
+The black smoke monthly average and annual average for 2005 are shown in Table 13.